tsosvielle/tic-tac-toe-client/README.md

 04/05/19

 reworked game logic to use id's rather than data id's.
 Added game reset function that clears array and html values of game components.

+added api calls that tracked changes to the user game object and stored outcomes

+added functionality to log total number of games played